Back to Blog

 Your evidence presentation should include:

-- Data Organization: Sort and categorize information logically, using appropriate analytical methods for interpretation [25]
+1. Data Organisation: Sort and categorise information logically, using appropriate analytical methods for interpretation

-- Visual Representation: Create well-labeled charts, graphs, or tables to present findings clearly [1]
+2. Visual Representation: Create well-labelled charts, graphs, or tables to present findings clearly

-The quality of your research and writing matters more than quantity [25].
-You should develop well-researched, clear arguments that show your understanding of the subject matter and knowing how to analyze information critically.
+The quality of your research and writing matters more than quantity.
+You should develop well-researched, clear arguments that show your understanding of the subject matter and knowing how to analyse information critically.

 Conclusion